higherkindness/rules_scala/docs/stardoc/scala.md

 scala_binary(<a href="#scala_binary-name">name</a>, <a href="#scala_binary-data">data</a>, <a href="#scala_binary-deps">deps</a>, <a href="#scala_binary-deps_used_whitelist">deps_used_whitelist</a>, <a href="#scala_binary-exports">exports</a>, <a href="#scala_binary-javacopts">javacopts</a>, <a href="#scala_binary-jvm_flags">jvm_flags</a>, <a href="#scala_binary-macro">macro</a>, <a href="#scala_binary-main_class">main_class</a>, <a href="#scala_binary-neverlink">neverlink</a>, <a href="#scala_binary-plugins">plugins</a>, <a href="#scala_binary-resource_jars">resource_jars</a>, <a href="#scala_binary-resource_strip_prefix">resource_strip_prefix</a>, <a href="#scala_binary-resources">resources</a>, <a href="#scala_binary-runtime_deps">runtime_deps</a>, <a href="#scala_binary-scala">scala</a>, <a href="#scala_binary-scalacopts">scalacopts</a>, <a href="#scala_binary-srcs">srcs</a>)
 </pre>

 Compiles and links a Scala JVM executable.

+Produces the following implicit outputs:

+  - `<name>_deploy.jar`: a single jar that contains all the necessary information to run the program
+  - `<name>.jar`: a jar file that contains the class files produced from the sources
+  - `<name>-bin`: the script that's used to run the program in conjunction with the generated runfiles

+To run the program: `bazel run <target>`

 ### Attributes